zach28attack/AlphaBlog/README.md

 # Frontend Redesign

-The frontend of this application has been redesigned using custom HTML, CSS, and JavaScript in order to practice these respective languages.
+The frontend of this application is being redesigned using custom HTML, CSS, and JavaScript in order to practice these respective languages.
 Bootstrap has been removed from the project.